The Road to Next — your interactive course for Next.js with React

 # use passphrase and store it somewhere secure

-Confirm whether passphrase was used properly by accessing private key:
+Confirm whether the passphrase was set correctly by reading the private key:

 # confirm with passphrase